nprapps/nprapps.github.com/_posts/2019-10-15-winter-2020-photo-internship.markdown

 ---
-layout: redirect
+layout: post
-redirect_url: /2019/10/15/winter-2020-photo-internship.html

-title: "What makes a great photo editing intern (Apply now for Fall 2019!)"
+title: "What makes a great photo editing intern (Apply now for Winter/Spring 2020!)"
 description: "What we're looking for in a photo editing intern on the NPR Visuals team."
 author: Emily Bogle
 email: